JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 The key to this is that, if a dependency is not explicitly declared, then the component will fail deterministically.[^20]

-The cryptographic hash ensures that all buildtime dependencies are accounted for, but you might be wondering about runtime dependencies.
+The cryptographic hash ensures that all build time dependencies are accounted for, but you might be wondering about runtime dependencies.
 Runtime dependencies will be referenced in the actual component, and will be distinctive since it must reference a Nix Store path (which necessarily